turian/osqa-jsmath/README.markdown

 `FORM_ALLOW_MARKDOWN_IN_COMMENTS = True`

 ***jsMath***

 jsMath can be [downloaded](http://sourceforge.net/projects/jsmath/files/), along with the fonts and extra-fonts.
 However, a patched version 3.6e w/ fonts is available as part of this git repo, to save you some trouble.
+Also, the jsMath/easy/load.js file has be preconfigured, so you'll want that regardless.

 If you download a newer version  version, edit the tex2math.js plugin on line 175 (or, thereabouts):